-- The security is not of high credit quality (defined as rated below AA or is unrated), or - The security can contractually be prepaid or otherwise settled in such a way that the Company would not recover substantially all of its recorded investment.
+- The security is not of high credit quality (defined as rated below AA or is unrated), or - 2.
+The security can contractually be prepaid or otherwise settled in such a way that the Company would not recover substantially all of its recorded investment.

 Interest income on Non-Agency RMBS Not of High Credit Quality is recognized using the interest method based on management's estimates of cash flows expected to be collected.
 The effective interest rate on these securities is based on management's estimate for each security of the projected cash flows, which are estimated based on observation of current market information and include assumptions related to fluctuations in prepayment speeds and the timing and amount of credit losses.
 On a quarterly basis, the Company reviews and, if appropriate, makes adjustments to its cash flow projections based on inputs and analyses received from external sources, internal models, and the Company's judgments about prepayment rates, the timing and amount of credit losses, and other factors.
-Changes in the amount or timing of cash flows from those originally projected, or from those estimated at the last evaluation date, are considered to be either positive changes in the amount or timing of cash flows from those originally projected, or grow adverse change in cash flows that does not result in the recognition of an other-than-temporary impairment ("OTTI") results in a retrospective increase or decrease in the effective interest rate used to recognize interest income.
+Changes in the amount or timing of cash flows from those originally projected, or from those estimated at the last evaluation date, are considered to be either positive changes or adverse changes.
+For securities accounted for under ASC 325-40, any positive or adverse change in cash flows that does not result in the recognition of an other-than-temporary impairment, or OTTI, results in a prospective increase or decrease in the effective interest rate used to recognize interest income.
 For securities accounted for under ASC 310-30, only significant positive changes are reflected prospectively in the effective interest rate used to recognize interest income.
 Under ASC 310-30, adverse changes in cash flows expected to be collected for Non-Agency RMBS, in an unrealized loss position, generally result in recognition of an OTTI with no change in the effective interest rate used to recognize interest income.